AIcodeAcademy/AgentBlueprints/architect/2-analysis/output.2.1.architecture.template.md

 This document outlines the system architecture for the [AppName]

+Include the Briefing overview.
+`AppName` is a `Type of application` for `Audience` that solves `Purpose`.

 ## System Overview

-The system is designed to [briefly describe the purpose of the system, e.g., "provide an online platform for managing customer orders and inventory"].
+The system is designed to Include the Briefing overview.].
 It will consist of the following key components:

-- front end
+- front end [SPA, Mobile, etc.]
-- back end
+- back end [API, Server, etc.]
-- database
+- database [SQL, NoSQL, etc.]
-- server
+- server [Local, Cloud, etc.]
-- authentication
+- authentication [JWT, OAuth, none, etc.]
-- CI/CD
-- third-party integrations
+- integrations [Stripe, Google Maps, etc.]

-## Implementation style
-- Description of the implementation style, e.g., "monolithic architecture" or "microservices architecture", "REST architectural style for API communications" "Event-driven architecture for inventory updates and order processing".